 Completely devastated at losing all his food in the middle of the jungle with the prospect of dying Keshchandra began to cry heavily before falling asleep.
 The pigeons who had eaten the food felt sorry for Keshchandra’s plight and turned their droppings into gold to aid him.
 Keshchandra woke up surrounded by gold and rejoiced.

-Having seemingly learned his lesson Keshchandra vowed to use the gold to constructed a monastery while also to never gamble again.
-However the gold was too heavy for Keshchandra to carry alone.
+Having seemingly learned his lesson Keshchandra vowed to use the gold to construct a monastery while also to never gamble again.
+However, the gold was too heavy for Keshchandra to carry alone.
 As he pondered on what to do a monster called Gurumapa appeared threatening to kill Keshchandra.

 During this period all was still not well as Gurumapa had developed a taste for eating the neighborhood children.
 So distraught were the residents that they often told children “be silent or Gurumapa will get you”.
 Sadly Keshchandra’s own son became a victim of Gurumapa’s eating habits too.

 Entering through the northern entrance the main open courtyard looks rather bland.
 Grey stone lines the long rectangular area while a ramshackle metal shelter blocks the pleasant open view.
-The metal shelter was using during the 2015 earthquake to house relics from Itum Bahal but seems to have being more permanent in nature recently.
+The metal shelter was used during the 2015 earthquake to house relics from Itum Bahal but seems to have being more permanent in nature recently.
+There are often group or community meeting held in this area.

 To the left are some black stone chaitya while to the right is the first of several nani you can visit.